Celestine Onwuliri: Federal University of Technology, Owerri

-For his contributions to Science research and education at home and abroad, he received the highest science-based honour in Nigeria – the Fellowship of the Nigerian Academy of Science (FNAS).

 Knights of St. John International

 Prof Celestine Onwuliri was the Supreme Subordinate President of the Knights with rank Major General.
 As the head of the Knights, his 4-point Agenda for Knights, a Blueprint for Peace and Progress in Nigeria formed a backbone and framework for peace and was highlighted by the 4th Memorial Lecture Guest speaker, Brig.
 Gen. Dr. George Ikioumoton in a speech entitled “Professor Celestine Onwuliri's 4-point Agenda for Knights, a Blueprint for Peace and Progress in Nigeria".
 He provided leadership and had earlier served as the Knights of St John International Worthy President in Jos and later First Vice President, Supreme Subordinate Commandery Nigeria (2003–2009) before eventually becoming the National Supreme Subordinate President of the Knights.

 Non-profit work

 A few months before his death, Prof. Celestine Onwuliri registered PROFOUND, a non-profit, non-governmental organisation (NGO) established with the sole purpose of providing succour to the underprivileged in society by enhancing their access to education, healthcare and shelter as well as providing empowerment to individuals and communities in order to fulfil their development potential.